1Shubham7/cka-notes/tls-rbac.md

 ` k auth can-i get pods`

 >> if they ask you to count the number of roles or anything else: `k get roles -A --no-headers | wc -l`
+- wc stands for word count. `wc -l` Counts the number of lines in the input.

 Step 4.